Voiding Trial

 MEDICATIONS

 If you are taking ditropan (oxybutynin) for bladder spasms, stop taking it 1 day prior to your voiding trial.
 Most patients will have a script for bactrim (trimethoprim/sulfamethoxazole) or another antibiotic if allergic.
-If the voiding trial is a success, take one antibiotic tablet before your followup, then the SP tube will be removed, and take another antibiotic tablet that same evening.
+If the voiding trial is a success, take one antibiotic tablet before your followup, then the SP tube will be removed at your followup, and take another antibiotic tablet that same evening.

 If you notice consistently cloudy or odorous urine, this is likely a UTI.
 Take the full week's worth of antibiotic in this situation.
 Notify the office if you don't notice improvement of the urine quality after several days of antibiotics.